Alexander Borthwick Murray: History

 A special survey taken out by Robert Cock was stocked with sheep by Murray, Cock and John Warren, and met with considerable success.

 Murray subsequently founded a cattle station near Warrina, west of Lake Eyre, and another at Bookpurnong, on the River Murray, which he purchased from Richard Holland of Turretfield.
 This station was only profitable for a few years before it was overrun with rabbits and he never renewed the lease.

 Murray ran sheep on Myrtle Springs and, in partnership with Leonard G. Browne (who for many years owned Buckland Park Estate), one at Leigh's Creek, but lost money prospecting for water, relinquished his interest in these properties.
 He decided against further investment in the north of the state, a finding later codified as the Goyder Line.

 He and John Howard Angas formed a partnership A. B. Goyder and Co. which invested in land including the Reedy Creek survey and developed the Tungkillo area of Mount Crawford.
 On 1 November 1859 they dissolved the partnership and sold off their entire stock and properties (freehold, leasehold, special survey and rights of pasturage) at Tungkillo as well as Pernong (Purnong) and other squatting properties on the River Murray.
 This may be seen as a consolidation on Murray's part, as he soon purchased a number of newly released blocks in the Tungkillo region.

 He was a member of the Agricultural and Horticultural Society and its president from 1866 to 1867.
 At the "Grand General Show" held during the visit of Prince Alfred, Duke of Edinburgh in November 1867, his entries "scooped the pool" of prizes for merino sheep.

 From around 1883 to March 1898 Murray was a director of Elder's Wool and Produce Company (afterwards Elder Smith & Co Ltd).

+Recognition

+His portrait by Andrew MacCormac was praised.